Glossary defining common terms in the PCB design industry.

 - Via: A plated through-hole used to route a trace from one layer of the board to another without attaching to a component lead or pad.
 Vias are integral to multilayer PCB designs, allowing for complex routing without overcrowding a single layer.

 - V-Scoring: A groove cut on the panel to assist in breaking apart individual PCBs.
-This method is commonly used in mass production to efficiently separate multiple boards from a larger panel.
+This method is commonly used in mass production to separate multiple boards from a larger panel efficiently.

 - Wave Soldering: A process in which the bottom side of a PCB is passed over a molten wave of solder to solder the component leads to the board.
 It's a time-tested method for efficiently soldering through-hole components in bulk.